dhutapratama/docs/cache.md

 <a name="obtaining-a-cache-instance"></a>
 ### Obtaining A Cache Instance

 To obtain a cache store instance, you may use the `Cache` facade, which is what we will use throughout this documentation.
-The `Cache` facade provides convenient, terse access to the underlying implementations of the Laravel cache contracts:
+The `Cache` facade provides convenient, terse access to the underlying implementations of the Lets cache contracts:

     <?php